vtex/vtex-courses/courses/styles-course/steps/03_custom-template/en.md

      },
    ```

-5. Now, let's define its childen blocks in order to create the complete _layout_:
+5. Now, let's define its children blocks in order to create the complete _layout_:

    ```json
    "flex-layout.col#text-about-us": {